What's New

 Pack-It® Folder 15 PACK-IT® FOLDER 15" I pack, some might say cram, most of my clothes into my 15" Pack-It Folder, but larger folders are available in 18" and 20" sizes.
 Keep in mind that your backpack or suitcase needs to be big enough to fit the Pack-It Folder.

-Mesh Cube Set PACKING CUBES keep your clothing contained and organized.
+icon icon PACKING CUBES iconkeep your clothing contained and organized.
 They allow you to find what you are looking for without taking everything out of your bag and stop all your tightly packed rolls of clothing from coming unrolled and ending up in a pile on the floor.
-A 2-Sided Half Cube is also useful to have to keep your dirty clothes separated from your clean clothes.
+A 2-sided Half Cube is also useful to have to keep your dirty clothes separated from your clean clothes.

 Lights Out Sleep Mask EYE MASK If you are a light sleeper, like me, then an eye mask is a must have.
 In dorms, people come and go at all hours of the night and often decide it is a good idea to turn the lights on at 3:00 a.m.
 Go to sleep and stay asleep with a comfortable sleep mask.

-Dynamo Hand-Crank Flashlight SMALL FLASHLIGHT/TORCH is handy for finding the bathroom or your bed late at night or reading in your bed after the lights are out in the dorm.
-The flashlight to the left has 5 bright LED bulbs and uses a crank instead of batteries.
+Dynamo Hand-Crank Flashlight SMALL FLASHLIGHT/TORCH iconis handy for finding the bathroom or your bed late at night or reading in your bed after the lights are out in the dorm.
 Head lamps are a great alternative to a flashlight.
 They cost more than your standard flashlight but make excellent book lights and flashlights.
 Check Sierra Trading Post for closeout specials on flashlights and head lamps.

 Compact Umbrella Black COMPACT UMBRELLA Here comes the rain again!
 You never know when a shower will catch you unawares.
 I always keep a small umbrella in my daypack.
 It has saved me from being drenched on a number of occasions and I highly recommend bringing one with you.